Ten Leaders Education Recommendations

 So they pay extra to finance those the college really wants.

 Top students are drawn to a school with funny money scholarships

 One result is poor students who graduate often loose

 Lately, colleges have been using this nonexistent funny

-the college's contribution in matching programs to encourage donors
+the college's contribution in matching programs with alumni and other donors

 to give real cash money to their college.

 I have seen two such requests